slingr-stack/sendgrid-endpoint/README.md

 ## Quick start

-One common integration case with SendGrid is send an email.
+One common integration case with SendGrid is sent an email.
 For example:

 ```js
 var res = app.endpoints.sendgrid.mail.send.post({